Contributing to the IXmaps database anonymously

 IXmapsClient works on Windows, Mac OS X, and Linux.

-WindowsDownload This version of the software runs on Windows 7, Windows 8 and Windows 10.
+WindowsDownload This version of the software runs on Windows 10.

-- Double click on IXmapsClient.1.0.6.win64.exe and install the application in the directory C:\IXmapsClient
+- Double click on IXmapsClient.1.1.1.win64.exe and install the application in the directory C:\IXmapsClient

 - Copy the IXmapsClient-Shortcut to your Desktop

 - In order to allow the IXmapsClient to run properly, you may need to authorize Windows Firewall to allow inbound connections.
-For a detailed guide on how to change these settings, see section on Changing Windows Firewall Settings
+For a detailed guide on how to change these settings, see the included README file

 - Double click on IXmapsClient-Shortcut to launch

-- This will completely remove the IXmapsClient from your computer.
+- Run C:\IXmapsClient\unins000.exe to completely remove IXmapsClient from your machine

-- Double click on the IXmapsClient.1.0.6.macos.dmg to open it
+- Double click on the IXmapsClient.1.1.1.macos.dmg to open it

 - Drag the IXmapsClient.app application to your Applications folder